-The new rule comes after a two-year community campaign by the ICE Out of Courts Coalition pushing for court rules and legislation to keep ICE from laying in wait for immigrant victims, witnesses, defendants and family members in and around courthouses across New York.
-Just last week, the coalition renewed the call for court rules in an 80-page report measuring the harmful impact of ICE's increased courthouse operations.
+The new rule comes after a two-year community campaign by the ICE Out of Courts report measuring the harmful impact of ICE's increased courthouse operations.

+Coalition pushing for court rules and legislation to keep ICE from laying in wait for immigrant survivors of violence, witnesses, defendants and family members in and around courthouses across New York.
+Just last week, the coalition renewed the call for court rules in an 80-page